-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.10 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.60 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.20 Very lowVery high 5

-Ethiopia hosts 769,000 refugees and asylum seekers originating from South Sudan (44.8%), Somalia (26.1%), Eritrea (22.6%) and Sudan (5.5%).
-Internal conflict, human rights abuses, and food insecurity are the main drivers of refugee movements from neighbouring countries to Ethiopia.
-Since the mid-1990s, Ethiopia has welcomed Eritrean, Sudanese, and Somalian refugees, with more recent arrivals from South Sudan.
-In 2018 there was a significant influx in the number of Eritrean refugees after a signed peace deal ended a two-decade state-of-war between Ethiopia and Eritrea.
+Ethiopia hosts 870,000 refugees and asylum seekers originating from South Sudan (46%), Somalia (28%), Eritrea (18%), and Sudan (6%).
+Internal conflict, human rights abuses, and food insecurity are the main drivers of refugee movements from neighbouring countries into Ethiopia.
+Ethiopia has been welcoming Eritrean, Sudanese, and Somalian refugees since the mid-1990s, with more recent arrivals from South Sudan.
+In 2018, there was a significant influx in the number of Eritrean refugees after a signed peace deal ended a two-decade state of war between Ethiopia and Eritrea.
 The border was opened for the first time in 20 years.?